ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/uchuujin.jpg)](https://osu.ppy.sh/beatmapsets/670449)

-[Net0](https://osu.ppy.sh/users/5099768) beautifully portrays the story behind Utsu-P's "Uchuujin no I Love You" through his various strucutral and rhythm choices, leaving the player with a bizzare, yet unique play experience.
+[Net0](https://osu.ppy.sh/users/5099768) beautifully portrays the story behind Utsu-P's "Uchuujin no I Love You" through his various structural and rhythm choices, leaving the player with a bizarre, yet unique play experience.
 His combo colors and [Noffy](https://osu.ppy.sh/users/1541323)'s storyboard visuals align together beautifully to help tell the story.
 That, combined with his various contrasts in intensity and use of repetitive slider shapes during the chorus shows a close attention to detail.
 If you think you have an eye for song representation and thought-provoking maps, sit back and enjoy [Net0](https://osu.ppy.sh/users/5099768)'s Uchuujin no I Love You!

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/kimi-no-gin.jpg)](https://osu.ppy.sh/beatmapsets/876259)